What was the purpose of the Indian termination policy?

 The Indian Relocation Act of 1956 (also known as Public Law 959 or the Adult Vocational Training Program) was a United States law intended to encourage Native Americans in the United States to leave Indian reservations, acquire vocational skills, and assimilate into the general population.

-See also What is the role of the media in topic of death and dying?
+See also What is the study of death and dying?

 When did termination policy end?